CloudGang/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+ > The DOM is an object built by a browser.
+DOM stands for Document Object Model.

 2. What is an event?
+ > An event is a user interaction with a site. ie: Pressing a Key or Clicking

 3. What is an event listener?
+ > An event listener is an object that listens and takes actions upon certain events.

 4. Why would we convert a NodeList into an Array?
+ > We would convert a NodeList into an Array when we want to use other array methods on it.

 5. What is a component?
+ > A component is a small, potentially re-usable set of logic, behaviors and interface elements used to build elements sharing functionality and styling.
+They serve the same purpose as JavaScript functions, but work in isolation and returns HTML via a render function

 ### Git Set up